Road transport in the Netherlands: Status and technology

 In 1979, the first traffic control center opened in Delft, where the A13 can be controlled with dynamic road signalization.
-These electronic signs can show a lower speed limit, as low as 50 km/h, to warn drivers for upcoming traffic jams and accidents.
+These electronic signs can show a lower speed limit, as low as 50 km/h (30 mph), to warn drivers for upcoming traffic jams and accidents.
 They usually also contain flashers to attract attention from drivers.
 The expansion of this system halted in the 1980s, but accelerated again in the 1990s.
-As of 2004, 980 kilometers of motorways are fitted with electronic traffic signalization.
+As of 2004, 980 kilometers (600 miles) of motorways are fitted with electronic traffic signalization.
 Besides this system, another system of Variable Message Signs (VMS) has been implemented, informing motorists about the driving times or traffic jam length to a certain point.
 It can also show the length of various traffic jams near large interchanges, so drivers can choose an alternative route.
 As of 2004, there were 102 VMS signs in the Netherlands.
 The number of passing motorised vehicles is counted every minute of the day at some 20,000 measuring stations on the Dutch motorway network.